 Inaccurate GST Returns: Businesses may accidentally submit inaccurate GST returns, which could result in the misreporting of tax obligations and input tax credits.

-Missing Documentation: During the audit, it may cause concerns if adequate records and supporting documentation are not kept up to date.
+Missing Documentation: During the audit, concerns may arise if adequate records and supporting documentation are not kept up to date.

 Misclassification: When goods and services are misclassified, appropriate tax rates may not be used.